complyue/hbi/Readme.md

 ### Throughput Oriented Communication Infrastructure

-By [Pipelining](<https://en.wikipedia.org/wiki/Pipeline_(computing)>) the underlying transport wire, though lantency of each single API call is not improved, the over system can process largely more calls in a given window of time, i.e. optimal efficiency at overall throughput.
+By [Pipelining](<https://en.wikipedia.org/wiki/Pipeline_(computing)>) the underlying transport wire, though lantency of each single API call is not improved, but overall, the system can process largely more communications in a given window of time, i.e. optimal efficiency at throughput.

 And **HBI** specifically supports responses returned in different orders than their respective requests were sent, so as to break [HOL blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).